WillOram/cyber-remediation/README.md

   - Preventing the attacker from re-gaining access to the environment
   - Detecting the attacker if they re-gain access to the environment
   - Limiting the attacker’s ability to achieve their objectives if they re-gain access to the environment

-## Key considerations for remediating from an incident

-Against a motivated and targeted attacker failure to perform each of the following, will likely result in the eradication not being successful (with the attacker maintaining access and embedding deeper in the network):
-- identify all attacker access;
-- improve detection capabilities so that all attacker activity is detected; and,
-- implement sufficient improvements to prevent the attacker from quickly re-gaining access to the environment.

 ## Planning for an eradication event